5T33Z0/Clover-Crate/Devices/README.md

 ### SetIntelBacklight
 The key was introduced in r3298.
 In previous systems, the screen brightness was controlled by `IntelBacklight.kext` or `ACPIBacklight.kext`, but they didn't work in El Capitan.
 But it turned out to be very easy to do this in Clover at the stage of system startup, so no additional cakes were needed.</br>

+> [!NOTE]
-**NOTE**: This doesn't work with current macOS versions.
+> This doesn't work with current macOS versions.
 Use a `SSDT-PNLF.aml`instead.
 You can find one in the Samples Folder of the OpenCore Package.

 ### LANInjection
 By default, the built-in property is injected for the NIC.
 This parameter can be used to disable the injection.